 - 1 or 2 Parmesan rinds, optional (can be found in cheese sections of some stores, like Whole Foods)

-- Melt tallow in a large saucepan over medium heat.
+- Melt butter, ghee or coconut oil in a large saucepan over medium heat.
 Then, add the onion, garlic and fennel; stir.
 After a few minutes, add the pork sausage and ground beef, and break up the meat with a spatula.

 - Continue to brown the meat, stirring occasionally.
 After about 7 minutes or so, when the meat is browned, add the diced tomatoes, tomato paste, oregano, sea salt and pepper and cayenne or red pepper flakes.
 Stir and bring to a simmer over medium-low heat.
 Add the Parmesan rind(s), if using.